maxxiimo/coding-design/chp1-information-architecting.md

 ### Content

 I highly recommend getting real content early on in the development process, preferably before visual design.
+Nothing can substitute for real content, but unfortunately more times than not you will have to make do without, perhaps a client has not yet delivered it.

 #### Content Blocks

-If you do not have a website's content while architecting, the following article gives a nice overview of how content blocks can be used in situations where content is not known, perhaps a client has not yet delivered it:
+If you do not have a website's content while architecting, the following article gives a nice overview of how content blocks can be used in situations where content is not known:

 - [Content, First?][Content First]